VincentJ711/local-elastic-docker/README.md

 - `kibana_ready` sends curl requests to `localhost:${kibana_port}` and waits for status 200.
 This will never reject.
 It will keep sending requests until it gets status 200.
 - `kso_upload` uploads any Kibana saved_objects given in `ContainerCreateOpts` to the container if it's a Kibana container.
   - if a saved_object is erroneous this will reject w/ that error.
-  - else it will resolve w/ the created saved_object.
+  - else it will resolve w/ the created saved_objects.
 - `scripts_upload` uploads any scripts given in `ContainerCreateOpts` to the container.

   - if two scripts are uploaded successfully, this task will resolve w/ something like (standard Elasticsearch response)